-19.2 An employee may take sick leave when:

-- (a) An employee is sick or injured - (b) The employee's spouse/partner is sick or injured - (c) Any person who is dependent on an employee for care is sick or injured - 19.3 Sick leave under this section that is not taken in any period of 12 months may be accumulated to a total of 35 sick leave days.
+- 19.1 Upon commencement of employment the employee shall be entitled to 5 sick days.
+A further 5 days shall be allocated upon completion of six months continuous service and 10 days for each subsequent 12 months service. - 19.2 An employee may take sick leave when: - (a) An employee is sick or injured - (b) The employee's spouse/partner is sick or injured - Any person who is dependent on an employee for care is sick or injured (c) - 19.3 Sick leave under this section that is not taken in any period of 12 months may be accumulated to a total of 35 sick leave days.
 Any unused sick leave will not be paid out on the termination of employment. - 19.4 Further sick leave may be granted at the discretion of the employer. - 19.5 The employer may require an employee to produce a medical certificate to support a claim for sick leave in accordance with the Holidays Act 2003. - 19.6 Employees will advise the employer if they are unable to work due to illness or injury as early as possible before the Employee is due to start work on the first day of absence.

-20. BEREAVEMENT TANGIHANGA LEAVE
+BEREAVEMENT TANGIHANGA LEAVE 20.

 - 20.1.
-After the employee has completed 6 months continuous employment with the employer the employee is entitled to: - (a) 3 days bereavement leave on the death of the employee's spouse or partner, child, brother or sister, grandparent, grandchild, or spouse's or partner's parent - (b) 1 day bereavement leave on the death of any other person that the employer accepts as being a bereavement for the employee - in making this decision the employer will consider the closeness of the association between the employee and the deceased, whether the employee has to take significant responsibility for the ceremonies relating to the death and any other relevant factors - (c) The employer may, at the employer's discretion, grant leave in addition to the above entitlements, with or without pay
+After the employee has completed 6 months continuous employment with the employer the employee is entitled to: - 3 days bereavement leave on the death of the employee's spouse or partner, child, brother or sister, grandparent, grandchild, or spouse's or partner's parent - 1 day bereavement leave on the death of any other person that the (b) employer accepts as being a bereavement for the employee - in making this decision the employer will consider the closeness of the association between the employee and the deceased, whether the employee has to take significant responsibility for the ceremonies relating to the death and any other relevant factors - The employer may, at the employer's discretion, grant leave in addition to (c) the above entitlements, with or without pay.